PortmanteauDevices/Pianocade/README.md

 #### Player 1 + Left Coin Button
 Cycle through the different arpeggiator orders

+*NOTE: on some units this will be Player 4 + Left Coin Button.
+This will be fixed in the first firmware update, coming soon.*

 ### Coin buttons
 #### Left Coin Button
-acts as "shift" key to access secondary functions
+Acts as "shift" key to access secondary functions
 #### Right Coin Button
-hold the currently sounding notes.
+Hold the currently sounding notes.
 With left coin button, clear currently held notes

 ## Arpeggiator
 The Pianocade is monophonic: only one note sounds at a time.
 When multiple notes are sounded simultaneously, the Pianocade arpeggiates them (switches between them quickly).
 Both the rate and the order of arpeggiation can be set on a per-patch basis.